elasticdog/elasticdog-com/content/GrapheneOS Minimal-Exposure Setup Guide.md

 - You can use **any active mobile number** you already have, including one you plan to later port to this device.
 - If your main number is not yet active on the phone, using a standard **prepaid SIM** from your preferred carrier is also an option.
-- Once the SIM is active and able to receive text messages, it can be used for the verification step just like any regular phone number.
+- You can remove the SIM after verification if you do not want that number tied to ongoing Google activity.

 ## Minimize Google Telemetry